T1 light tank

-The Light Tank, T1 was a United States Army light tank of the late 1920s and early 1930s that was only built in prototype form.
+The T1 light tank was a United States Army light tank of the late 1920s and early 1930s that was only built in prototype form.
 The tank was an Army design built by James Cunningham, Son and Company.
 Introduced in 1927, it was developed up through 1932 as a series of modified versions (T1E1, T1E2, T1E3, T1E4, T1E5, and T1E6).
 The tank was never mass-produced, nor was it ever used in combat.

 Design and variants

 Most versions of the T1 series of light tanks shared the same basic layout, with the engine mounted in the front and the turret, transmission and final drive all located in the rear.
 The exceptions were the T1E4 and T1E6, which moved the turret to the middle, the engine to the rear, and the transmission and final drive to the front, a configuration similar to later tanks.
 All T1 versions had a manually traversed turret armed with a 37 mm (37 mm) main gun and a coaxially mounted .30 caliber (7.62 mm) M1919 Browning machine gun, and all carried a crew of two: a commander who sat within the turret and worked the guns, and a driver seated just in front of the turret.

 The single T1 prototype was built in 1927.
 Its main gun was a 37 mm M1918 short tank gun, a U.S. version of a French infantry support gun of World War I. This was a relatively low-velocity weapon, with a muzzle velocity of 1200 ft/s.
 The tank's armor ranged from 0.25 in to 0.375 in in thickness, and the tank's overall weight was 7.5 short ton.
 It was powered by a 105 hp Cunningham water-cooled V8 gasoline engine which gave it a top speed of 20 mph.
 The transmission, made by Cotta, was a sliding-gear type with three forward gears and one reverse gear.
 After the prototype was evaluated, it was stripped down to its chassis, which was reused to test other vehicle types.

 The T1 prototype was followed in 1928 by the very similar T1E1.
 Four of these were built, making the T1E1 the only T1 version which was not built as a single prototype.
 The T1E1 was briefly standardized for production as the Light Tank, M1, but this was revoked after only a couple of months.
 The T1E1 had a few minor changes from the T1: the hull no longer projected forward of the tracks, and the fuel tanks were moved above the tracks.
 The top speed was reduced to 18 mph.